TZer0/tzer0.github.io/twitterterrible.md

 First of all, know who you are talking to on Twitter - install [Soupcan](https://bethylamine.github.io/library/browser-extension/).
 Most transphobes are terrible people otherwise.
 This extension highlights them in red.

-Edit (17th of June, 2024): it just keeps getting yet a magnitude worse.
+Edit (2024.06.17): it just keeps getting yet a magnitude worse.
 It is astounding really.
 I don't have much to add, but I thought I should note this here.

-Edit (8th of September, 2023): to no surprise to anyone who has been paying attention to what kind of person Elon Musk is, basically everything here has gotten a magnitude worse.
+Edit (2023.09.08): to no surprise to anyone who has been paying attention to what kind of person Elon Musk is, basically everything here has gotten a magnitude worse.

 ## Twitter is Bad for Discourse